-Halfway through the first season of The Original Series, the Enterprise got a shuttlecraft and, eventually, a place to put it in.
+Midway through Season 1 of The Original Series, the Enterprise got a shuttlecraft and, eventually, a place to put it in.

-“The Enterprise was never supposed to sit on a planet’s surface,” Jefferies said in an interview with Star Trek: The Magazine that was published in 2000, “so we needed something other than the transporter room.
+“The Enterprise was never supposed to sit on a planet’s surface,” Jefferies told Star Trek: The Magazine in an interview that was published in 2000, “so we needed something other than the transporter room.
 I think, looking at it in later years, it should probably have been a shuttle like a city bus, because several times a script came up that called for more people than we had seats for.”

 AMT duly produced a miniature of the shuttle.
-The design did not lend itself to Jefferies’ bicycle seat scheme, so he had to come up with an interior that worked with the exterior shape.
-The exterior “was a separate set,” he explained.
+The design did not lend itself to Jefferies’ bicycle seat arrangement, so he had to come up with an interior that worked with the exterior shape.

 A certain percentage of that had to be done in the studio shops.
 They brought it all over in a big truck.
 It was on a steel frame; it was bulky, and it was heavy.
 I think if it had been lighter and easier to move, and of course if we’d had the time or the equipment, we would have probably got much more use out of it.
 We could have lowered it to the surface and had the doors open and the people get out or get in.
 But it would have taken a lot of engineering and probably beefing up the stage structure to be able to lower the thing as it was.